Markizx/neural-chat/docs/README.md

 ## Overview

-SmartChat.ai is a comprehensive AI chat platform that integrates multiple AI models including Claude and Grok.
+NeuralChat is a comprehensive AI chat platform that integrates multiple AI models including Claude and Grok.
 The platform features:

 - **Multi-Model Support**: Claude 4 Opus, Claude 4 Sonnet, Claude 3.5 Sonnet, Grok 3, and Grok 2
 - **Brainstorm Mode**: Unique feature where Claude and Grok collaborate on ideas